A variational time discretization for the compressible Euler equations

 \end{definition}

-This is the usual definition for tangent cones (also called support cones) to closed convex sets in Hilbert spaces; see \textsection{2} in \cite{Zarantonello1971}.
-Hence $\TAN_\ORT \C_\MU$ is a closed convex cone with vertex at the origin (that is, the zero map) containing $\C_\MU-\ORT$.
-We also consider the dual (also called: polar) cone to $\TAN_\ORT \C_\MU$, which is defined by
+The set $\TAN_\ORT \CMU$ is a closed convex cone with vertex at the origin (that is, the zero map) containing $\CMU-\ORT$.
+We refer the reader to \textsection{2} in \cite{Zarantonello1971} for additional information on tangent cones (also: support cones) to closed convex sets in Hilbert spaces.